DETAILED ACTION

 the light blocking composition comprises a light blocking particulate.

-The limitations reciting “configured to block incident light having wavelengths in the range of 200nm to 900nm” and “wherein the label is configured to be recyclable” are both functional language pertaining to the label.
-Therefore, should a label comprise the claimed structural components, it would function in the manner claimed.
+The limitations reciting “configured to block incident light having wavelengths in the range of 200nm to 900nm” and “wherein the label is configured to be recyclable” are both functional language pertaining to properties of the label.
+Therefore, should a label comprise the claimed structural components, it would function in the manner claimed and inherently comprise those properties.

 Williams et al. teaches an ink and label combination to facilitate recycling of both the label and the container to which the label is applied, wherein multiple ink layers (high opacity layer and light blocking layer) are printed or coated onto a PET or PETG shrink wrap label, wherein the multiple ink layers (high opacity layer and light blocking layer) comprise inorganic colorants such as titanium dioxide (white pigment), iron oxide, chromium oxide, ferric ammonium, ferric oxide blacks, pigment black and pigment white (white pigment) (light blocking particulate) ([0002-0010, 0024-0062, 0069-0085]).